 Rules regarding the establishment of legal residence for tuition and fee purposes for institutions of higher education are governed by Title 59, Chapter 112 of the 1976 South Carolina Code of Laws, as amended.
 The guidelines for residency determinations for fee and tuition purposes are governed by South Carolina Code of Laws and South Carolina Commission of Higher Education regulations.

 All fees are due and payable in full before or on the due date shown on the first bill for the semester.
 Cancellation of a student’s registration will occur if payment is not received on time.

 The College of Charleston refund policy governing pro-rata adjustments to student charges is located at http://treasurer.cofc.edu/tuition-and-fees/refund-policy.php.
 This policy is updated yearly and includes the dates that coincide the applicable percentage refunds to student charges based on the date of the change of enrollment.
 This policy applies to all students and all programs, whether one is in state or out of state, Undergraduate or Graduate.
 The same policies apply regardless of the mode of delivery of the course.

 Qualified graduate students who are non-South Carolina residents are eligible for an abatement of the out-of-state portion of their tuition.
 These awards are subject to the availability of funds.
 To qualify for an abatement, an out-of-state student must be awarded an assistantship, the Graduate Scholars Award, or a departmental award.
 Athletic scholarships do not qualify out-of-state students for an abatement.
 A student receiving abatement funds must remain enrolled in the requested number of hours for the full semester in order to retain the full amount of the abatement funds for the full semester.
-Failure to do so will result in the student being charged for at least a portion of the abatement funds issued to the student.
+Failure to do so may result in the student being charged for at least a portion of the abatement funds issued to the student.